DocumentationBook/SphinxDocumentation/research/sphinx/app_init/index.rst

       self.events.emit('builder-inited')

-   .. note:: This is where you can handle the event emitted after creation of the builder object
+   .. note:: This is where you can handle the event 'builder-inited' emitted after creation of the builder object
       that is available to handlers as ``app.builder``.